marv7000/FastValveMaterial/config.md

 # Input format ("png", "tga")
 png
-# Input naming scheme (The endings of the image names in order: color map, ao map, normal map, gloss/rough map, metal map - If the ao map parameter is left empty, it'll be ignored)
+# Input naming scheme (The endings of the image names in order: color map, AO map, normal map, gloss/rough map, metal map - If any map parameter is left empty, it'll be ignored and replaced with an empty image)
 _rgb
 _ao
 _n